Iowa City, IA

 - Examples: motor oil, vegetable oil, oil filters

-- Bring liquid in sealed, labeled plastic bottles (must be less than 5-gallon size) with secure lids, and leave in the Oil Recycling Shed.
+- Bring liquid in sealed, labeled plastic bottles (must be less than 5-gallon size) with secure lids, and leave on the shelf in the Oil Recycling Shed.
+Customers are not permitted to pour oil.
+Oil must be left in a container with a secure lid.

 - Oil recycling services are also available at the East Side Recycling Center.